couchbaselabs/ToDoLite-Android/tutorial.md

 The result is on the `workshop/final` branch.

-## Couchbase Mobile complete
+## Congratulations!
+Couchbase Mobile now complete

 Congratulations on building the main features of Couchbase Mobile with the ToDoLite app!
 Now that you have a deeper understanding of Couchbase Lite and how to use the sync features with Sync Gateway, you can start using the SDKs in your own mobile apps.
+Hope to see Couchbase Mobile with your apps on Google Play store soon!

 [1]:	https://github.com/couchbaselabs/ToDoLite-Android
 [2]:	http://developer.couchbase.com/mobile/develop/references/couchbase-lite/couchbase-lite/database/index.html